 Hi!
 I'm William Pietri.
 I am a developer, entrepreneur, and writer.
 I have spent more than a decade studying and practicing various Agile software development methods, and lately am very involved in the Lean Startup movement.

-I live in San Francisco and am looking for something interesting to spend the next few years on.
+I live in San Francisco and am looking for something interesting to spend the next few years on, most likely as a CTO, VP of Engineering, or technical co-founder.
+I'm looking for an ambitious, mission-driven outfit with good people.
 Got a suggestion?
 Get in touch!

 The best way to contact me is via email.
 Try my first name at this domain.
 If you're looking to book something with me, check out my public calendar.

 People use social networks many different ways.
 I wouldn't want people to think me rude if I turn down an invitation to connect, so here's how I use them.
-Twitter is my general connect-with-the-public tool, and I try to publish daily there.
+Twitter is my general connect-with-the-public tool.
 Feel free to follow or at-message me on Twitter; I pay close attention to that.
 I use LinkedIn to keep track of people I have worked with and know well enough to recommend to others.
 I use Facebook for close personal friends, the kind of relationships where we'd attend each other's weddings.
 For writing on topics of common interest, please do connect with me on Quora.
 And you are always welcome to email me.